0xsfj/0xsfj/README.md

 💻 My background is in building out dashboards, websites, and apps in Javascript using React, Nextjs, GraphQL, and Webflow.

 ⚔️ I am part of the [Solidity Guild](https://www.solidityguild.com/) a Collective of web3 crypto developers.
+(Built the website so if you see a typo let me know!)

 🙋 I built [Solana Jobs](http://solanajobs.xyz/) a job board build on Solana with all data stored on chain.
 Posting and paying in 1 transaction.
 Each job post is 1 sol a month.